tytydraco/yessleep/out/Have_you_ever_played_Simon_Stays.md

 “I don’t want answers,” I whimpered, backing away from the abomination that used to be my friend.

 In the dim moonlight, I started to notice the full extent of his dreadful features.
-His pupils were black saucers that filled most of his eyes.
+His pupils were black saucers that spanned most of his eyes.
 But it was a black *fullness*, not emptiness — they were eyes of knowledge.
 Too much knowledge, it seemed.

 “Too late.
 You’re playing the game,” Richie giggled.
 “Simon *must* answer your question.
 And when he does, you must stay here… forever.
 For his knowledge is too great to fall upon the ears of those outside our little game.
 It’s a secret, Amber.
 Can you keep a secret?”

 I darted as fast as my legs could carry me.
-I heard the inhuman Richie howl behind me, and he scurried after me with a tremendous amount of noise.
+I heard a howl from the inhuman Richie, and he scurried after me.
 I didn’t turn around to verify that — I had to trust my ears.

-The gate was in sight, but Simon, or whatever possessed Richie, had transformed my friend into an unstoppable machine.
-I only had one shot at freedom, and it was based on an unsubstantiated hunch.
+The graveyard gate was in sight, but Simon had transformed my friend into an unstoppable machine.
+He was hot on my heels.
+I only had one shot at freedom, and it was based on an unsubstantiated hunch — Richie was trapped in the graveyard.

-When that green, metal gate opened and closed without any altercation with Richie/Simon, I breathed a sigh of relief.
-What horrified me more than anything, however, was the realisation that I was still staring at the sun-human monstrosity that used to be my dearest human.
-It didn’t cross the boundaries of the graveyard, but it didn’t need to do so — it already struck fear into my heart.
+When that green, rusting gate opened and closed behind me, I turned and breathed a sigh of relief.
+Richie didn’t follow me.
+I eyed the sub-human monstrosity that used to be my dearest friend.
+It didn’t cross the boundaries of the graveyard, but the gaze from its egregious eyes was enough to haunt me.

-I winced, bracing for a bony hand to rush over the gate and seize me by the neck.
-Instead, Richie — or the thing that used to be Richie — turned and fled.
+I winced, bracing for a bony hand to slither over the gate and seize me by the neck.
+Instead, Richie — or the thing that *used* to be Richie — spun around and fled.

 To this day, nobody has been able to locate my missing childhood friend.
-And only I know the truth.
+Only I know the truth.

 Richie stays… in the graveyard.